 Most countries allow open access to the Internet, allowing you to use applications in your browser directly, as well as VPN and Citrix, just like you would at home.

 No. Under recommendation from CUIT Security and the Office of General Counsel, CUIT does not provide the VPN access that would allow CU affiliates to visit Western sites while in China.
-Although it's an inconvenience for Columbia users, CUIT does not want to knowingly help our community members break the laws of another country.

-CU faculty and staff (but not students) can use the CUIT VPN service for encrypted access to Columbia resources that are operated on the Columbia Network (ARC, SAS, SDR, etc) while in China.
+CU faculty and staff can use the CUIT VPN service for encrypted access to Columbia resources that are operated on the Columbia Network (ARC, SAS, SDR, etc) while in China.
 However, using CUIT’s VPN service in China will not provide them with access to any off-campus resources (including web access to cloud services like LionMail).